 Walk-in showers have grown more popular in recent years.
 Making a walk-in shower accessible is a straightforward process.
-It is easier to get in and out of walk-in showers since there are no steps.
-A walk-in shower can be often be referred to in the industry as a “shower stall.”
+Getting in and out of walk-in showers is easier since there are no steps.
+A walk-in shower can often be referred to in the industry as a “shower stall.”
+So how do walk-in showers work?

 How Do Walk-In Shower Key Points